signs of depression in men

 Common Emotional Signs

 Depression in men can often be difficult to identify due to the subtlety of emotional signs.
-Many men are more likely to express their distress through actions rather than directly addressing their feelings.
-Here are some of the most common emotional signs of depression in men:
+Many men express distress through actions rather than directly addressing their feelings.
+Common emotional signs include:

 Behavioral Indicators